spacepy/spacepy/Doc/source/quickstart.rst

 for these magnetic field models.
 These data are available through ViRBO  - the Virtual Radiation Belt Observatory.

-In SpacePy this data is made available on request on install; if not downloaded when SpacePy is installed and attempt to import the omni module will ask the user whether they wish to download the data.
+In SpacePy this data is made available, at 1-hourly resolution, on request on first import; if not downloaded when SpacePy is first used then any attempt to import the omni module will ask the user whether they wish to download the data.
 Should the user require the latest data, the toolbox.update function can be used to fetch the latest files from ViRBO.